nodejs/admin/social-team.md

 If a nomination is objected to, the nominee can be re-nominated or re-self-nominated after 6 months.

+### Re-certification

+An annual recertification vote is required for all Social Team members.
+For an individual to be recertified, a simple majority vote in favor of recertification is required by both the TSC and CommComm.

 ### Removal

 A member of the Social team may be removed on request of any TSC or CommComm member.
 This request can be raised in the same way as listed for raising an [objection](#objection) to a nomination, in the original nomination issue.